-One of the great things about golf is that the playing field is always different – a fresh new experience, dictated by the land and the setting and by architecture.
+One of the great things about golf is that the playing field is always different – a fresh new experience, dictated by the land, the setting and by architecture.
 Designs can evolve from countless sources and influences - some are shockingly simple and others are remarkably obscure.
-The true test of a golf course architect, though, is being able to integrate concepts for an entire collection or sequence of holes and blend them seamlessly into a landscape.
-The same can be applied to renovations and restorations as well.
-In doing so, the design should preserve what is innate to the site and avoid unnecessary interruptions to the overall theme and flow and to the land itself.
-Individual holes should have defined strategy, whether with bold accents or toned subtleties.
+The true test of a golf course architect, though, is being able to integrate concepts for an entire collection or sequence of holes and blend them seamlessly into a landscape while orchestrating a dynamic experience for golfers to consume.
+The same should apply to renovations and restorations as well.
+In doing so, the design expressions should preserve what is innate to the site and avoid unnecessary interruptions to the overall theme, flow and to the land itself.
+Individual holes should have defined strategy, whether with bold accents or toned subtleties, so that players continually face options and tests of their competancy and will.
 The blend of elements is what ultimately makes the overall statement and the details enhance the experience.

 Along with core competencies, an adept architect considers and incorporates a variety of basic design elements in his work including balance, rhythm, proportion, composition, symmetry, and spatiality, as well as artistic qualities such as color, texture and accent to complete the overall design palate.
 Why are these important to golf, you may ask?
 Ultimately, these qualities determine why golf holes are enjoyable, beautiful and why the entire experience is worthy of a second go.
 I believe that by employing these elements in my work, the results are defined less as "design", but more completely as "architecture".

 So these are the tools and methods of a golf course architect…. all of which unite with acute personal and communication skills, enabling the architect to promote a strong working relationship with the client, owner, committee members, investors, superintendent, contractor and all of the consultants that comprise each project team.